TRAIL: Topology Authentication in RPL: Attacking VeRA

-\textbf{Lemma:} The VeRA protocol is a $\lambda$-backward-secure version update protocol.
+\textit{Lemma.} The VeRA protocol is a $\lambda$-backward-secure version update protocol.

-\begin{proof}[Proof (Sketch)] Consider a VeRA setting for $n=3$.
+\begin{IEEEproof}[Proof (Sketch)] Consider a VeRA setting for $n=3$.
 Furthermore, consider the version hash chain $\{r,V_3,V_2,V_1,V_0\}$, and the rank hash chains $\{\{x_3, R_{3,l}\},\{x_2, R_{2,l}\},\{x_1, R_{1,l}\}\}$.
 Given the version hash chain element $V_2$, the adversary can calculate a valid hash chain $\{x'_2,R'_{2,l}\}$ by simply picking a random number $x_2' \neq x_2$ and subsequently authenticating $R'_{2,l}$ with the MAC using $V_2$ as the key.
 This rank hash chain would be verified as valid in a version update $V_2$.
 Hence, the VeRA protocol is $2$-backward-secure version update protocol.
-That is, it remains secure against rank hash chain forgery as long as no version hash chain element $V_{\lambda\ge 2}$ is compromised. \end{proof} \textbf{Remark} {\em Praxis relevance of backward-secrecy:} RPL is a routing protocol for LLNs.
+That is, it remains secure against rank hash chain forgery as long as no version hash chain element $V_{\lambda\ge 2}$ is compromised. \end{IEEEproof}

+\textit{Remark} {\em Praxis relevance of backward-secrecy.} RPL is a routing protocol for LLNs.
 A typical characteristic of such networks, such as WSNs, is that they are often deployed in public and even in hostile environments.
 Hence, they are typically easy to access by attackers.
 Wireless communication used in such networks allows an attacker to disrupt and even entirely block the communication between nodes.
 For instance, (selective) jamming attacks \cite{xmtz-jsnad-06} allow to partition a network.
 Similarly, selective-forwarding attacks \cite{kw-srwsn-03} allow the attacker to drop selected packets during routing.
 Such attacks allow the adversary for decreasing its own rank and, hence, the rank of those nodes located in its sub-DODAG if the version update protocol used is only $\lambda$-backward-secure like VeRA.
 In the following, we describe a practical rank chain forgery attack in existence of e.g., selective-forwarding or jamming attacks.